cerenkasap/prediction_of_employee_promotion/README.md

 This model is pickled so that it is saved on disk as **model_file.p.**

 ## Feature Importances
-'previous_year_rating', 'avg_training_score', and 'length_of_service' features mostly drives for the promotion.
+'previous_year_rating', 'avg_training_score', and 'length_of_service' features have the most impact when it comes to deciding if the employee gets promoted or not.

 ![](https://github.com/cerenkasap/prediction_of_employee_promotion/blob/main/images/feature_importances.png)